benhowdle89/js-idioms/_posts/2014-12-01-the-anatomy-of-a-simple-templating-engine.markdown

 When creating functionality in development, I always like to start with the desired usage and work backwards.
 That way, you know exactly what you're trying to achieve as you're writing your implementation code.

-We want to to be to do the following:
+We want to be to do the following:

 {% highlight javascript %}
 {% raw %}